Also sprach Zarathustra: Structure

 The piece starts with a sustained double low C on the double basses, contrabassoon and church organ.
 This transforms into the brass fanfare of the Introduction and introduces the "dawn" motif (from "Zarathustra's Prologue", the text of which is included in the printed score) that is common throughout the work; the motif includes three notes, in intervals of a fifth and octave, as C–G–C (known also as the Nature-motif).
 On its first appearance, the motif is a part of the first five notes of the natural overtone series: octave, octave and fifth, two octaves, two octaves and major third (played as part of a C major chord with the third doubled).
-The major third is immediately changed to a minor third, which is the first note played in the work (E flat) that is not part of the overtone series.
+The major third is immediately changed to a minor third, which is the first note played in the work (E♭) that is not part of the overtone series.

 "Of the Backworldsmen" begins with cellos, double-basses and organ pedal before changing into a lyrical passage for the entire section.

 "Of the Great Longing" introduces motifs that are more chromatic in nature.

 "Of Joys and Passions", in C minor, marks the first subject theme of the work's allegro (exposition) proper.

-The strings prevail in "The Song of the Grave", in which some would say the second subject theme, in B minor, starts in this section.
+The strings prevail in "The Song of the Grave", in which some would say the second subject theme, in B minor, starts.

 The following portion of the piece can be analyzed as a large development section.
 "Of Science and Learning" features an unusual fugue beginning at measure 201 in the double-basses and cellos, which consists of all twelve notes of the chromatic scale.
 Measure 223 contains one of the few sections in the orchestral literature where the basses must play a contra B (the lowest B on a piano), which is only possible on a 5-string bass or (less frequently) on a 4-string bass with a low-B extension.

 The development continues in "The Convalescent".
 By the end of this section, there is a prolonged retransition over the dominant of C major.

 Back in C major, "The Dance Song" marks the recapitulation.
 It features a very prominent violin solo throughout the section.
 Later in this section, elements from "The Song of the Grave" (the second subject theme) are heard in the work's original key.

 "Song of the Night Wanderer" marks the coda of the tone poem.
 It begins with 12 strikes of midnight.
 The end of the "Song of the Night Wanderer" leaves the piece half-resolved, with high flutes, piccolos and violins playing a B major chord, while the lower strings pluck a C.

 One of the major compositional themes of the piece is the contrast between the keys of B major, representing humanity, and C major, representing the universe.
 Because B and C are adjacent notes, these keys are tonally dissimilar: B major uses five sharps, while C major has none.